• Home

 Let’s start with the obvious – what’s the best tile floor paint and where can you get it?

 We used a product from my friends at Rust-Oleum called Rust-Oleum HOME Interior Floor paint.
-It’s from the same line of paint as the epoxy we used on our garage flooring in the old house, and we loved that, so we knew we could trust it.
 This paint is specially formulated for painting interior flooring.
 It can be tinted to a variety of different colors, and should be combined with the coordinating top coat for a finished look that will last for years.

 You may wonder if you can use latex paint on your tile floor.
 Technically, you can.
-However, it won’t last like this stuff will!
-If you really want to do something that will be durable and last for years, this is the way to go.
-If you do go with latex paint, you would 100% need to add a bonding primer to the tile floors before starting!
+However, it won’t last like a specially-formulated floor paint will!
+If you really want a long-term solution that will be durable and last for years, this is the way to go.
+But, if you do go with latex paint, you would 100% need to add a bonding primer to the tile floors before starting!

 I’ve had questions from so many of you who are eager to try this for yourself.
 So, I’m hoping this post will be helpful and informative.
-Before we dive in, let’s take a look at what this bathroom looked like before we got started.
+Before we dive in, let’s take a look at what our bathroom floors looked like before we got started.

 Ohhh that floor.
 It was so dark, and it made the entire room feel smaller and more closed in.
 I knew a fresh color would make a world of difference, and I still can’t get over how much brighter, cleaner, and more open the room feels now.